Expert Update: What Happens When a Person Leaves a Sheltered Workshop?

 Much of Price’s work with Advancing Employment focuses on breaking these systemic barriers, including providing technical assistance for workers on site, hosting webinars and Georgia’s National Disability Employment Awareness Month (NDEAM), and working with the state legislature to pursue FLSA 14(c) reform.
 Price and Advancing Employment strive to help Georgians with disabilities tap into their inner strengths, allowing them to channel their talents into a vocation with meaning.

 “I tell people when I do training, ‘You have one of the hardest jobs.
-You have to really listen deeply and find the gifts and strengths of somebody who has been devalued by our society,’” Price said. “‘You have to work with family members and work with employers, and that involves a whole different way of supporting them and helping them think differently about hiring people with disabilities.’”quote from article
+You have to really listen deeply and find the gifts and strengths of somebody who has been devalued by our society,’” Price said. “‘You have to work with family members and work with employers, and that involves a whole different way of supporting them and helping them think differently about hiring people with disabilities.’”

 According to Price, the ability to leave sheltered workshops and pursue CIE is based on the initiative of the individuals, their families, and if applicable, their providers.